ShiroKazane/min-clock/README.md

 > **v0.0.4**
 > - Add Fade Transition
 > - Beautify the colors on each theme
-> - Set light mode as default theme
+> - Set dark mode as default theme
 >

 > **v0.0.3**